East–West Highway (Algeria): Route

 The highway runs through 1216 km starting from the Moroccan border and ending at the Tunisian border, connecting Algeria's major coastal cities.
 Other hub roads are under construction as well, thus providing a link to other important cities of the inner part of the country.

 The east–west highway was the first stage of Algeria's five-year plan, which included spending US$40.9 billion on modernization of road networks and increasing ports' capacity.

 Origin & History

 Pre-Construction Phase

 The motorway was envisioned in the 1970s by the then planning ministry alongside other mega-projects.

 Studies on the motorway began as early as 1983, analysts considered factors such as climate, topography and many socio-economic impacts on the urban centers which the motorway would pass through.
-Eventually, in June 1987, the project was parliamentary approved.
+Eventually, in June 1987, the project was parliamentarily approved.

 Funding and early construction

 In the early stages of the project, it would be funded by European, Arab and African loans.

 On June 18, 1990, the EIB (European Investment Bank) granted the first loan of 40 million euros for the first section between El Affroun and Blida.
 A year later, in 1991, the same bank granted a 31 million euro loan for the bypass section near Bouira.
 Between 1993 and 1994 a total of 100 million euros were loaned for the Lakhdaria-Bouira section of the A1 highway.
 The same bank continued to grant loans of up to 210 million euros up until 2002 for several portions of the highway, but there were no direct connections between these sections except for the already existing RN-4.